Howard Davies (economist): Career

-In 2009 Davies was appointed as advisor to the Investment Strategy Committee of GIC Private Limited, formerly known as Government of Singapore Investment Corporation.
+In 2009 Davies was appointed as adviser to the Investment Strategy Committee of GIC Private Limited, formerly known as Government of Singapore Investment Corporation.
 Two years later he joined its international advisory board.
 He resigned from both positions in September 2012, on appointment to the chair of the Airports Commission (GIC Private Limited is a part owner of Heathrow).
 In 2010 he became a non-executive director of Prudential plc, and chair of the Risk Committee, a role he performed until May 2020.
 In 2011 he joined the Regulatory Advisory Council of Millennium LLP in New York.
-Also in 2011, he joined the board of the Royal National Theatre, where he was chairman of the finance committee for 4 years.
+Also in 2011, he joined the board of the Royal National Theatre, where he was chairman of the Finance Committee for 4 years.
 From 2012 to 2015 Davies was a member of the advisory board of the SWIFT Institute.
 Davies is a council member of the Asian Bureau of Finance and Economic Research in Singapore.

+In May 2022, Davies described Brexit as a "significant mistake".

-In November 2022, as chairman of NatWest Bank, Davies reportedly told staff that he had been "embarrassed" during a meeting with the IMF after Liz Truss and Kwasi Kwarteng released a mini-budget.
+In November 2022, as Chairman of NatWest Group, Davies reportedly told staff that he had been "embarrassed" during a meeting with the IMF after Liz Truss and Kwasi Kwarteng released a mini-budget.

+In July 2023, as chairman of NatWest Group, Davies expressed confidence in his chief executive, Dame Alison Rose, who had breached client confidentiality in discussing the bank account of Nigel Farage with a BBC reporter.
+Shortly after expressing that confidence, Rose was forced to resign when the Prime Minister, Rishi Sunak, and others in Government expressed concern at her apparent gross misconduct.
+Rose's resignation led to calls for Davies to resign.
+On 27 July, Sunak refused to endorse Davies to stay in the role.
+He did not resign, was supported by shareholders, and left NatWest in April 2025 at the end of his nine year term.

+In January 2024, Davies was the subject of controversy following his comment that it was "not that difficult" to buy a house in the UK.

+Davies stepped down as chairman of NatWest Group on 15 April 2024, concluding his tenure after nearly nine years in the role.
+He had previously announced his intention to retire by July 2024, aligning with the UK Corporate Governance Code’s recommendation of a maximum nine-year tenure for board chairs.